Arthur Kent: Career

-In 1989 Kent joined NBC News as the network's Rome Correspondent.
-Kent won 1989 Emmy Awards for his part in NBC's coverage of the June 4, 1989 Tiananmen Square Massacre and the December, 1989 Romanian Revolution.
+In 1989, Kent joined NBC News as the network's Rome correspondent.
+Kent won 1989 Emmy Awards for his part in NBC's coverage of the June 4, 1989, Tiananmen Square Massacre and the December 1989 Romanian Revolution.

 After a contract dispute with NBC, he was fired in August 1992.
 He subsequently sued NBC for breach of contract, fraud, and defamation, a case that was settled in March 1994.

 Under the terms of the agreement, NBC paid Kent a large settlement and retracted prior statements about Kent and the dispute.
 Kent also won the right to publish testimony and evidence from the discovery phase of the suit in his book, Risk and Redemption: Surviving the Network News Wars.

 He subsequently returned to Canada to host CBC Television's Man Alive.
 With the settlement from NBC, he established his own film company, Fast Forward Films, in the UK.

 Kent has worked for the BBC, The Observer and Maclean's.
 He has hosted many History Channel shows including History Undercover and History's Mysteries.
 Afghanistan: Captives of the Warlords was shot secretly using a hidden camera, which shows life in Afghanistan under the repressive Taliban, contrasted with life under the much more lenient Northern Alliance.
 First broadcast by PBS in June 2001, an updated version received extensive broadcast on PBS affiliates and on CBC following the September 11 attacks.
 It received the Gold World Medal at the New York festivals, and a Golden Eagle award from CINE.

-In 2007, Kent launched skyreporter.com, an outlet for new & archived documentaries and short films.
-Composed of 1–2 minute pieces from Afghanistan, London, Bosnia, Iraq, and other places, Sky Reporter features Kent's independent reportage and commentary direct from the field.
+In 2007, Kent launched skyreporter.com, an outlet for new and archived documentaries and short films.
+Composed of one- to two-minute pieces from Afghanistan, London, Bosnia, Iraq, and other places, Sky Reporter features Kent's independent reportage and commentary direct from the field.

 In 2008, Kent sued the producers and distributors of the film Charlie Wilson's War, claiming that the movie used material Kent produced in the 1980s without permission.
-On September 19, 2008, Kent announced he had reached a settlement with whose terms he was "very pleased;" the terms of the settlement remain confidential.
+On September 19, 2008, Kent announced he had reached a settlement with whose terms he was "very pleased"; the terms of the settlement remain confidential.

-In 2019, he released a 13 minute film titled Black Night In June which consists of restored footage from his coverage of the 1989 Tiananmen Square Massacre, in honour of its thirtieth anniversary.
+In 2019, he released a thirteen-minute film, titled Black Night In June, which consists of restored footage from his coverage of the 1989 Tiananmen Square Massacre, in honour of its thirtieth anniversary.